 The estimate for loon chicks, at 414 this year, is up from 372 estimated last year and is essentially equal with the 2018 estimate.
 Tracy Hart, Director of the Maine Loon Project, says, “Based on loon count data forms and anecdotal reports, I was thinking the number of chicks would be somewhat lower this year for several reasons.
 For one thing, chicks are presumably harder to spot in the heavy fog reported on some lakes during the count.
 There were a larger number of reports of nest failures, as well as chick deaths from predation, boat strikes, or even attacks from non-breeding loons.
 We also heard about eggs found floating due to boat wakes or heavy rains, and nest disturbance coming in many forms including fireworks, pets, and both motor and paddle vessels.
 And there were reports from other loon biologists that for unknown reasons some loons that successfully bred in the past were not breeding this year.
 So I expected when all of these things came together, chick estimates would see a downturn this year.
 Surprise!
 Our calculated estimates show otherwise.
 However, it’s worth noting that chick numbers are highly variable from one year to another, which can skew the estimates, so it’s important to take a longer term and statewide view!”

 Past data can be viewed on the Lakes of Maine website here.
-Complete data from 2020 will be added in the new year.
+Update: Complete data from 2020 has now been added.

 Adult loons and their young continue to face significant challenges.
 According to a report from the Department of Inland Fisheries and Wildlife (DIFW), lead poisoning still accounts for 18% of adult loon deaths despite a statewide ban on the sale and use of certain lead sinkers and bare lead-headed jigs.
 Trauma (primarily from collisions with boats) accounts for 29% of all adult loon deaths, surpassing lead poisoning as the overall leading cause of death for adult loons.
 Blunt trauma was reported as the leading cause of death for chicks in early mortality studies and remains a primary threat to chick survival.
 Loons also face other new and ongoing threats, such as fungal respiratory disease that accounted for 21% of deaths in the DIFW study and the varied impacts of climate change on loon productivity and mortality.